 Sizes of Disposable Hearing Aid Batteries

 Hearing aid batteries come in various sizes.
 For most people, hearing aid batteries appear to be identical at first glance.
-Manufacturers have been aware of this and have devised a practical color-coding scheme for hearing aid batteries to help users in distinguishing them and prevent the purchase of the incorrect battery size.
+Manufacturers have been aware of this and have devised a practical color-coding scheme for hearing aid batteries to help users distinguish them and prevent the purchase of the incorrect battery size.

 Hearing aid battery sizes and corresponding colors: